 I've come to the conclusion that I'm the Yankees' bad luck charm, because every game I attend, they lose.

-Did you see that shit?
+that shit?
 Fucking anarchy!

 One of the benefits of living with two people who work for record labels is all the CMJ shows you get into.
 Last week was exhausting but awesome, and I didn’t even see a fourth of the shows my roommates did, but I did get to see a lot of great bands, including The Hold Steady, who always fucking rock, as well as my favorite new band, The Arcade Fire, who are sort of like gorgeous sepia-toned undertaker rock, or maybe Neutral Milk Hotel if they rocked harder and had a cute girl and Napoleon Dynamite in the band.
 I cannot impart to you enough how quickly you need to get this album, even though you probably can’t, because even though it just came out last month, they’ve already sold out, and Merge has to press new albums.
 Seriously!
 Record of the year!
 It’s all I’ve listened to since September and I still can’t stop.
 Find it, somehow, and then go see them live, because it’s somehow a thousand times better than the album, which shouldn’t even be possible in a universe governed by God or mathematics or whatever.